awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 Manually deleting a failed stack's resources doesn't remove the stack itself from your AWS account\.

 To manually delete these resources, in the AWS CloudFormation console, choose the failed stack, and then select the **Resources** section\.
 Go to the console in AWS for each resource in this list, and then use that console to manually delete the resource\.

+## Console Warning: "Switching to the minimal code completion engine\.\.\."<a name="troubleshooting-minimal-code-completion"></a>

+**Issue:** When working in the AWS Cloud9 console \(for example, when opening the IDE or refreshing the IDE's web page\), you see this message: "One or more sessions or collaborators are active on this environment\.
+Switching to the minimal code completion engine to conserve memory\."
+In correlation with this message, the code\-completion behavior might be slow or intermittent\.

+**Cause:** Running the code\-completion engine takes memory and CPU cycles from the environment\.
+Additionally, a separate code\-completion engine is required for each collaborator and each additional session\.
+To avoid using too many resources, especially on small instance sizes like t2\.nano and t2\.micro, AWS Cloud9 switches to the minimal code\-completion engine\.

+**Recommended solution:** If you will be collaborating often and for long periods of time, choose a larger Amazon EC2 instance when creating your EC2 environment \(or connect your SSH environment to an instance with more capacity\)\.

+**Note**
+Choosing a larger Amazon EC2 instance might result in additional charges to your AWS account\.
+For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.